Hello Community Users!

 Perhaps you need a specific contact unsuspended, or you need to discuss specific numbers regarding your account’s billing, or you’re having trouble calling the Review team to address a Compliance flag on your account.
 For such situations that involve sensitive information, you’re welcome to email us directly at social_support(at)constantcontact(dot)com.
 By emailing us directly, you’ll be submitting your info in a much more secure environment.

 However, there are stipulations to this.
 As we’re unable to confirm security permissions live with you, our team won’t be able to perform some actions, such as resetting a user’s MFA preference, editing and sending an email campaign, or updating your billing info.
 If you end up emailing us needing us to do something that requires a live security confirmation, we’ll make sure to notify you, and setup a callback case with the appropriate team.
-Bear in mind that such callback cases can range from 1-5 business days, depending on the team you’re needing to contact.
+Bear in mind that turnaround for callback cases can range from 1-7 business days, depending on the team you’re needing to contact.

 When you do email us, it’s generally best to include your account’s username, and to email us from an address verified on the account (such as the main sending or billing address).
 With this information, as well as the info pertaining to your support request, we can assist you as efficiently as possible.